gregoryyy/ragster/README.md

 - Modular ingestion layer (PDFs, crawls, search results)
 - Easy to extend: reasoning, reranking, hybrid retrieval, UI

+- The system is meant to try out the latest openly accessible libraries
+- The result should replace previous work in Pitch2Canvas

+---

+## Design idea

+The main idea is to provide a private search assistant that uses LLMs to interact with plain text robustly and various services to enhance the model context, ontology to express structured knowledge

+Ragster is a modular, extensible framework for conducting deep, explainable, and automated research using local or remote language models.
+It integrates Retrieval-Augmented Generation (RAG), structured context handling, and logic-based reasoning to create a programmable system capable of querying, validating, and synthesizing information across a variety of sources.

+At its core, Ragster aspires to:

+- Ingest information from diverse formats — including documents (PDF, EPUB, HTML, MD), websites, search results, and APIs.

+- Enrich retrieval with metadata and semantics — like provenance, inverse indexing, and knowledge graphs.

+- Support structured, auditable reasoning — through ontologies, rule-based inference, and formalized decision strategies.

+- Offer multiple interaction layers — from REPL to web UI and REST APIs, with future support for LangChain agents and conversational memory.

+- Provide a foundation for deep research workflows — modeling research strategy as an ontology and enabling modular reuse, audit trails, and cross-source validation.

+Ragster’s architecture is intentionally open and layered, enabling future growth from a simple terminal-based assistant into a full-blown research agent with logic-aware planning and inference.

+See `TODO.md` for details and status of implementation.

 ---

 ## Setup Instructions